 NEW Leadership Pennsylvania™

-The National Education for Women's (NEW) Leadership Pennsylvania is an intensive, week–long, residential leadership and public policy institute designed to educate and empower young women for future political participation and leadership.
+The National Education for Women's (NEW) Leadership Pennsylvania is an intensive, five-day, leadership and public policy institute designed to educate and empower young women for future political participation and leadership.
 The program addresses the under–representation of women in the political arena by focusing on the role of women in politics and policy making in the Commonwealth of Pennsylvania.
 Each year approximately 35 students from colleges and universities across Pennsylvania are selected to attend.
 NEW Leadership Pennsylvania™ is a part of a national network of NEW Leadership programs developed by the Center for American Women and Politics (CAWP) at Rutgers University.

 New Leadership Photo Gallery

 + 2018 Practitioners–in–Residence

 Recently, elected as the 10th Mayor of Wilkinsburg, PA.
 Marita Garrett served on Wilkinsburg Borough Council from 2014-2018.

 During her term on Council, Marita Garrett started "Wilkinsburg Community Conversations", an initiative to connect and empower residents to work together for neighborhood improvement, co-founded the Free Store Wilkinsburg - where donations of new and slightly used material goods are available to residents and families; and was elected Vice-President of Council, where she served as Chair of the Borough's Social Media & Promotions Committee and sat on the Capital Planning & Public Safety Committees.